⭐️ Decoding OpenAI Evals

 oaieval gpt-3.5-turbo extract_countries

-This will run our evaluation in parallel on multiple threads and produces an accuracy.
+This will run our evaluation in parallel on multiple threads and produce an accuracy.

 In our case, we got an accuracy of 76% which is not great for an operation like this.
 The following could be the reasons for the current accuracy: